seangoodvibes/DelugeDocs/docs/external-resources/external-resources.md

-# About
+# External resources

-Here you will find external links to resources...
+This page will describe the various external resources that are available users.